 Dual mobility in the D2D and V2V scenarios causes different Doppler models, different spatial correlation of large-scale and small-scale parameters than in the conventional cellular case.
 The conventional cellular models presume at least one end of the radio link is fixed (usually the base station).
-The corresponding Doppler spectrum and characteristic fast fading distribution have not been extensively modelled.
+The corresponding Doppler spectrum and characteristic small scale fading distribution have been modelled in particular for car-to-car communications, see, e.g., [Zajic and Stuber 1998], but were considered outside the scope of the current work.
 To allow modelling for D2D and V2V 5G scenarios, in which both ends of the link may be in motion and experience independent fading, Doppler shift and channel conditions further additions to the channel models are required to accommodate these parameters.